"What does S3 mean?"

 - FINANCING/LEASE-TO-OWN: many affordable options available.
 Guidelines: 3 devices from ~$110/mo, 5 from ~$165/mo, 6 from ~$198/mo (subject to credit approval and volume discounts; Crestmark is our financial partner).

 - PURCHASE: $1,750.00 each + shipping (volume discount for orders of 3 or more).
 Credit card purchases add a 3.5% processing fee.

-Since falls and worker injuries are the top expenses for ALF, Memory Care and SNF (J Safety Res 2016), S3 is a highly cost-effective investment because it reduces the risk of both.
+Falls and worker injuries are top expenses for ALF, Memory Care and SNF (J Safety Res 2016),, making S3 a cost-effective investment tool as it reduces both.
 Please click here for a detailed ROI based on a community with 150 beds.

 "How does a facility get S3?"

 Approved facilities may trial S3 with 6 or fewer devices for up to 30 days and pay only for shipping (~$300 each way).
 A facility is “approved” after it has submitted our Trial Application and Agreement.
 This confirms the facility’s commitment to integrate S3 into its current programs.
 Through the Application it also agrees to pay shipping costs of the devices and return them in new condition within 7 days if it elects not to keep them.

 S3 instructor certification is not needed, but staff should watch our 20-minute tutorial, review the Movement Library and read the Instructor Manual.
 The tutorial, Instructor’s Manual and demo classes are in our password-protected Partners portal.